 Autograph a baseball, bat, football, or hockey puck to be displayed in the Sports Museum, or share your message on the Black and Gold Wall at the museum’s entrance.
 Visit our Commemorative Gifts page to learn more.

-Thanks to a generous donation from Alba and Thomas Tull, Bill Mazeroski’s iconic uniform and bat from Game 7 of the 1960 World Series will be exhibited at the Sports Museum.
+Thanks to a generous donation from Alba and Thomas Tull, Bill Mazeroski’s iconic uniform and bat from Game 7 of the 1960 World Series are part of the permanent collection at the Sports Museum.

-Mazeroski’s Pirates uniform and bronzed 35-inch Louisville Slugger bat will join several 1960 World Series items in the Sports Museum’s baseball exhibit, including the Forbes Field pitching rubber from which Yankees pitcher Ralph Terry served up the homer to Maz, as well as a life-like figure of Maz hitting “The Home Run.”
+Mazeroski’s Pirates uniform and bronzed 35-inch Louisville Slugger bat are on display, along with other artifacts from Game 7, including the Forbes Field pitching rubber from which Yankees pitcher Ralph Terry served up the homer to Maz.

 Learn about the Pittsburgh Pirates’ legacy on and off the field as part of these KQV Radio History Minutes recorded by History Center President and CEO Andy Masich.